 Michael Lynton, an executive at Sony, left the company before the film was released to focus all of his efforts at working for Snap Inc., the owner of Snapchat (which he was already involved with before becoming chairman).
 Since Snapchat is one of the apps featured in the film, it's likely that the use of Product Placement was very deliberate in this case.

-The film became the first animated feature to be nominated for the Golden Raspberry Award for Worst Picture, Worst Screenplay, Worst Screen Combo (any two obnoxious emojis) and Worst Director, and the first to be nominated for a Razzie in general since the Star Wars: The Clone Wars movie ("Worst Prequel, Remake, Rip-off or Sequel").
-It won all four awards.
+The film became the first animated feature to be nominated for the Golden Raspberry Award for Worst Picture, Worst Screenplay, Worst Screen Combo (any two obnoxious emojis) and Worst Director, and the first to be nominated for a Razzie in general since the Star Wars: The Clone Wars movie ("Worst Prequel, Remake, Rip-off or Sequel"), winning all four awards.
+Interestingly, none of the voice actors received any Razzie nominations.

-It is also the second animated movie to win a Razzie ever, period, the first being Thumbelina ("Worst Song").
+It is also the second animated movie to win a Razzie ever, period, the first being Thumbelina (in the "Worst Song" category for "Marry the Mole").